-The Texas Tech University Residence Hall system houses more than 7,000 students in 14 residence halls, 3 suite-style halls and 1 apartment complex.
-These halls consist of three, four, five, six, seven and 12-story buildings.
-Buildings of more than three floors have elevator service with the exception of Sneed Hall.
+The Texas Tech University Residence Hall system houses more than 7,200 students in 13 residence halls, 3 suite-style halls and 1 apartment complex.
+These halls consist of 3, 4, 5, 6, 7 and 12-story buildings.
+Buildings of more than 3 floors have elevator service with the exception of Sneed Hall.
 Individual room sizes vary in each building.

 Living in the residence halls is convenient, simple and virtually worry free.
 It's a fun and easy way to experience the excitement of college life.
 Students who live in the halls are more likely to meet new friends, have more exciting experiences on campus and don't have the hassle of leaving and returning to campus for events, activities and classes.